 |U7370||Never Mind (McLin)||Chess CHV 414|

 Our information is from the back liners of Chess CHV 414, Chicago's Boss Tenors, an album released in November 1971.
 The pianist cannot be Wanda Chevonry, for the reasons given above.
 The rhythm section sounds like the one that McLin used on the "Benny's Bounce" session.
-The date is usually given as April 7, 1951 (this appears on Chess CHV 414 and in Ruppli's Chess discography), but its position in the U7000 matrix series is after the July 11 session by Muddy Waters and Jimmy Rogers.
+The date is usually given as April 7, 1951 (this appears on Chess CHV 414 and in Ruppli's Chess discography), but in the U7000 matrix series the outing comes after the July 11 session by Muddy Waters and Jimmy Rogers.

 The Fitzhugh-sponsored sax battle shows continued through 1951, though without the display ads and other heavy promotion of years past.
 The only mention of a McLin engagement in 1951 is an item mentioning an appearance by Lester Young at the Pershing Ballroom on September 2.
 "Claude McLinn [sic] and his fine orchestra will share the spotlight with Lester and of course Claude is bringing his own sax ace, Grady Johnson which means Lester must step to hold the spotlight he has been cast in."
 During the last quarter of 1951 McLin worked the Morocco Lounge and Club Bagdad; his contract for two weeks plus an option at the Bagdad was filed on October 18.
 (On November 20, 1951, Local 208 threatened him with erasure if he did not pay $25.34 in back Local tax from these engagements, plus another $20 in fines).

 At a date we still have to track down, Claude McLin married Jacquelyn Gail Fuller.
-Also a native of Chicago, Jacquelyn was born on October 1, 1921 (the fact that she was older than Claude would remain a closely guarded secret for many years).
+Also a native of Chicago, Jacquelyn was born on October 1, 1921 (the fact that she was older than Claude was for many years a closely guarded secret).
 Jacquelyn had also served in the Army; she was in the first groups of WACs to be sent to Europe.

 The McLins departed Chicago for Los Angeles early in 1952.
 (There are no contracts under Claude's name on the Local 208 list from that year; so far as we know, he never worked in Chicago again.)
 According to his son Greg (telephone interview, May 12, 2003), while Jacquelyn was expecting their first child, they packed up their car and drove across country to Los Angeles.
 Claude McLin III, usually known as "Jay," was born in Los Angeles on August 16, 1952.

-For over a decade, Claude McLin was able to find steady musical employment in LA, with occasional excursions to San Francisco and Las Vegas.
+For the next 12 years, Claude McLin was able to find steady musical employment in LA, with occasional excursions to San Francisco and Las Vegas.
 Jacquelyn appeared as an extra in a crowd scene in the 1954 movie Carmen Jones; later she would operate clothing stores.

 Amos Milburn (voc); with Jesse Stone (dir, arr, poss. p); Harry Parr Jones (tp); Clifford Solomon (ts); Claude McLin (ts); Jewell Grant (bars); prob.
 Isaac Royal (p); Jack Marshall (eg); Red Callender (b); Oscar Lee Bradley (d).